Dangerous Encounters of the First Kind: Box office

+Critical response

-Many reviewers have noted the bleak, nihilistic nature of the film.
+Many reviewers have written about the bleak, nihilistic nature of the film.
 In 1982, Peter Cowie wrote that the film is going "heavily for the shock-horror mould at present dominating much contemporary drama".
 In their 2014 book International Noir, Homer B. Petty and R. Barton Palmer cited the work an example of the "challenging works of the Hong Kong Noir Wave".
+On March 14, 2012, the Hong Kong edition of Time Out magazine published a list of the "100 Greatest Hong Kong Films," compiled by editor Edmund Lee to mark the centenary of Hong Kong cinema.
+Dangerous Encounters of the First Kind took the fifty-eighth spot.

+In a review of the film's 2026 Blu-Ray release, Gabe Powers writes "In not matching genre expectations, Don’t Play with Fire also doesn’t obfuscate its themes behind genre trappings and period storytelling.
+It is an angry film and a political one, and, while it’s not a literal translation of any specific historical events, its politics are rooted in real-life, as well as Tsui’s own experiences as a Vietnamese-born expatriate who was studying in America during college anti-war and civil rights protests."